roblem28/auto-annotated-portfolio/content/pages/index.md

       AI Architect, Systems Innovator, and Digital Visionary – Transforming Project Controls and Beyond
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my body of work—years of expertise in AI, systems architecture, and project intelligence, all in one place.
+Explore my contributions, innovations, and credentials to see how I can bring value to your next project.
     styles:
       self:
         height: auto